Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 ### Building FFMpeg Application

-1. Right Click anywhere in the desktop and Open a Terminal
+1. Right Click anywhere in the desktop and Open a Terminal (Please make sure to open a new terminal and do not use the old terminal from previous lab).
 2. Navigate to the FFmpeg lab directory
    ```bash
     cd ~/SME-Developer-Labs/module_02/plugin